How to Find the Best Protein Powder for Dairy Allergy

-What is the best protein powder for dairy allergy?
+This is a Nutrition Coach’s guide on how to find the best protein powder for dairy allergy sufferers.

 Dairy allergies are different from lactose intolerance, which is the inability to completely digest lactose, the sugar in milk.

-Lactose intolerance typically causes gastrointestinal side effects like gas, bloating, and diarrhea, whereas a dairy allergy involves an immune response that can lead to a wider range of symptoms.
+Lactose intolerance typically causes digestive side effects like bloating and diarrhea, whereas a dairy allergy involves an immune response that can lead to a wider range of symptoms.

 If you have a dairy allergy, you cannot consume protein powders made with casein or whey protein.